andylin2004/cat-shell/README.md

 ## Noted Bugs
 - Pressing the arrow buttons will generate the ascii keys, instead of moving the cursor or going through the history.
+- The exit command, if not in the directory the project is in, will exit out to the previous directory.

 ## Function Headers